tallpress/lambda/README.md

 # Lambda Genetic Algorithm with Node.js backend

-First time using Node.js and building AWS lambda functions.
+First time using Node.js, AWS lambda functions and React.js.
 Aim was to get to grips with the basics of Node.js and building lambda functions, which I did so by building a lambda function that is called from a Node.js backend.
 The calculate endpoint has validation on to minimise sending excessive/faulty requests to the lambda.
+Used react on the front end to make a simple visual reperensentation of the data so that it can be explored (on a basic level).

 I've played around with spinning up a python 2.7 docker container to run unit tests in, in order to simulate the lambda environment in which the python code is ran.
 Note, very much a WIP.
-To run tests, `make test`
+To run tests, `make test-lambda`

 Next steps: add more unit tests to the lambda, and test node application